 As we mentioned above, the wisdom teeth are the last to erupt at the back of the arch of the mouth.
 There are four molars in total: two upper and two lower ones on both sides.

-The thing is there’s often no space for them to emerge and so they’re stuck and results in an impacted wisdom tooth.
+The thing is, there’s often no space for them to emerge, and so they’re stuck, and this results in an impacted wisdom tooth.

 Symptoms of impacted wisdom teeth